smartcontracts/ethereum-book/src/markdown-pages/chapters/03__building-blocks/02__casper-ffg.md

 ## Votes
 Validators come to consensus about which checkpoints should be finalized by creating and broadcasting **votes**.

 The goal of Casper FFG is to create a "chain" of finalized checkpoints.
-Just as blocks in a blockchain always reference some parent, validators always reference some older checkpoint (the "source") whenever they vote to finalize a new checkpoint (the "target").
+Just as blocks in a blockchain reference some parent, validators reference some older checkpoint (the "source") whenever they vote to finalize a new checkpoint (the "target").

 Votes consist of: